Updated July 2, 2021.

 We like to choose our accommodations a little bit late in the planning game.
 If we choose one before we start making plans, we sometimes end up much farther from the things we want to do than we might have if we’d waited.
 We chose the Courtyard King Kamehameha Hotel in Kailua-Kona because it seemed fairly centrally located in relation to some of the sites we wanted to see in town, and there’s a beach and place to snorkel nearby as well.
 For Hilo, we chose the Grand Naniola by Hilton because of its proximity to the water and walkability to sites in town.
 Hotels, vacations rentals, and more are all available!

 Still have questions about planning your trip?
 Ask me in the comment section below!
-For more trip planning information, check out my Pacific Islands Page!
+For more trip planning information, check out my Hawaiian Islands Page!

 Love this post?
 Pin it for later!